-What is the tax treatment of OEICs or unit trusts when owned by a company?04 December 2014
+What is the tax treatment of OEICs or unit trusts when owned by a company?

-The taxation treatment is different depending on the mix of the fund.
+The taxation treatment of Open-Ended Investment Companies (OEICS) or unit trusts depends on the mix of the fund.

 - When more than 60% of the fund is invested in cash or fixed interest the fund will be classed as a non-equity fund.
 This means that any income will be taxed as an interest distribution.